Stoke-on-Trent: Football

 Stoke City's bet365 Stadium, opened in 1997, has a 30,089 capacity.

 Stoke-on-Trent is the smallest city to boast two professional clubs in the English Football League (EFL).
 The club bearing the area's name is Stoke City, formed in 1863 and is the second-oldest professional football club in England.
+(Note: Notts County F.C., founded in 1862 in Nottingham, England, is officially recognized as the oldest professional football club in England and also in the world.)
 They currently play at the bet365 Stadium at Stanley Matthews Way, Stoke-on-Trent, which has been their home since 1997 when they relocated from the Victoria Ground in Stoke after 119 years.
 They were among the twelve founding members of the Football League in 1888.
 They won their first and, to date, only major trophy in 1972, when they lifted the League Cup.

 In 1985, Stoke City were relegated from the First Division and began a 23-year exile from the top flight of English football which did not end until they won promotion in 2008, by which time the First Division had become the Premier League.
 Stoke City reached the final of the FA Cup for the first time in 2011, but were defeated by Manchester City.
 Stoke City were relegated from the Premier League in 2018.

 The club and the city's most famous player is the late Sir Stanley Matthews, who began and ended his playing career with Stoke City, sandwiching 14 years at Blackpool where he played in what became known as the Matthews Final.
 He also managed Port Vale from 1965 to 1968.
 He was the first active footballer to receive a knighthood.
 Matthews made 54 appearances for the England national football team, scoring 11 times.
 There are two statues of Matthews in the city: one in Hanley and one at the Bet365 Stadium.